lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 <br><sup>*Figure 7.1*</sup>

 **Cache Folder**: The directory where temporary working files are stored.
 This includes VOD downloads, emotes, badges, and cheermotes.
-- Clear: Deletes all TwitchDownloader related cache files.
+- **Clear**: Deletes all TwitchDownloader related cache files.
 Not recommended unless the application isn't behaving correctly.
-- Browse: Select a new folder to hold the temporary cache.
+- **Browse**: Select a new folder to hold the temporary cache.
 Existing cache files will not be transferred.

 **Hide Donation Button**: Hides the donation button.